-Apply The 8 Fundamentals of Breakthrough Communication From The Stage and Screen And Experience Your True Raw Power as a Storyteller
+Apply The 8 Fundamentals of Breakthrough Communication From The Stage and Screen And Develop Your Skillset as both Storyteller and Director

-Join Jesse Wilson and Mel Orchard for an exclusive 2 day workshop which will take a deep dive into the 8 Fundamentals of Breakthrough Communication Video Series released this year from Trial Guides.
-As always, the work begins and ends on an actual stage where the timeless lessons of the monologue, mask, improvisation, and other acting and theatrical performance tools are investigated and honed to put you on the pathway to performance mastery… inside and outside the courtroom stage.
+Join Jesse Wilson and Mel Orchard for an exclusive 2 day virtual workshop which will take a deep dive into the 8 Fundamentals of Breakthrough Communication Video Series released this year from Trial Guides.
+Applying the 8 Fundamentals to the foundational skills of a Great Director will help put you on the pathway to Performance Mastery… inside and outside the courtroom stage.

 Jesse Wilson is a communications specialist, jury trial consultant, and Juilliard trained actor and director who impacts audiences with his high energy delivery and practical content.
 Mel Orchard has been trying cases throughout the United States for over 26 years—the past 15 of which were as Gerry Spence’s partner.
 Mel is also an actor, who has incorporated his theatre training since day one in telling stories in a courtroom.

 Mel and Jesse translate the language of the stage to the courtroom and beyond, and have been doing this work for the better part of a decade.

 REGISTRATION IS LIMITED TO 10 TRIAL ATTORNEYS ONLY

 Cost is $500 per person